Taxation in the United Kingdom: Business rates

 Business rates is the commonly used name of non-domestic rates, a rate or tax charged to occupiers of non-domestic property.
 Business rates form part of the funding for local government, and are collected by them, but rather than receipts being retained directly they are pooled centrally and then redistributed.

 Business rates were introduced in England and Wales in 1990 and are a modernised version of a system of rating that dates back to the Poor Relief Act 1601.
 As such, business rates retain many previous features from, and follow some case law of, older forms of rating.

 In 2005–06, £19.9 billion was collected in business rates, representing 4.35 per cent of the total United Kingdom tax income.

 Business rates are a property tax, where each non-domestic property is assessed with a rateable value, expressed in pounds.
 The rateable value broadly represents the annual rent the property could have been let for on a particular valuation date according to a set of assumptions.
 The actual bill payable is then calculated using a multiplier set by central government, and applying any reliefs.

 Plastic packaging tax

-The UK Plastic Packaging Tax is a UK tax introduced on 1 April 2022.
+The UK's Plastic Packaging Tax was introduced on 1 April 2022.
 It applies to plastic packaging manufactured in or imported into the UK that contains less than 30% recycled plastic and is predominantly plastic by weight.
 The tax also applies to imported packaging whether it is filled or unfilled.
-Packaging containing at least 30% recycled plastic or that is not predominantly plastic by weight is exempt.
+Packaging containing at least 30% recycled plastic or that is not predominantly plastic by weight is exempt, and also packaging for human medicinal products is exempt.

+The tax was first proposed in 2018 following a 2017 call for evidence on reducing single-use plastic waste.
+Legislation was enacted through the Finance Act 2021 after multiple consultations.
+Supporting legislation is set out in: